Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • people-oriented

-That mix can be great in the right home and frustrating in the wrong one.
+This mix is great in the right setting, but difficult in the wrong home.

 Are F1B Bernedoodles Good Family Dogs?